 It was like coming back to life again; I felt energized and invigorated.

 Today, I share Real Food & Mindful Living with the world.
 Making it crystal clear that there is no one-size fits all.
 I work with my clients around the concept of bio-individuality and get to the core of what will best serve their body and spirit.

-I live in my home base of Austin, Texas with my love, Ross O Brown and sweet dog Maddie.
+I travel the world with my love, Ross O Brown, sweet dog Maddie, and our son, Cruz.
 I have made it my life’s work to make a healthy, mindful lifestyle the norm.
 Working with individuals to bring them to a place of healing is my passion and purpose.